-- a) Support Migration Tasmania to connect with industry, to identify and access information regarding Australian Government migration programs and services, and deliver advice in relation to Tasmania's Skilled Migration State Nomination Program. - b) Support Jobs Tasmania to work with governments, communities and businesses to increase employment outcomes, workforce participation and re-engagement with work or training for all Tasmanians. - c) Implement the Small Business Growth Strategy 2026 that identifies priorities for a thriving business sector and complements the work of the industry support teams within the Department of State Growth.
+- a) Support Migration Tasmania to connect with industry, to identify and access information regarding Australian Government migration programs and services, and deliver advice in relation to Tasmania's Skilled Migration State Nomination Program. - b) Support Jobs Tasmania to work with governments, communities and businesses to increase employment outcomes, workforce participation and re-engagement with work or training for all Tasmanians, including implementing the Youth Jobs Strategy. - c) Implement the Small Business Growth Strategy 2026 that identifies priorities for a thriving business sector and complements the work of the industry support teams within the Department of State Growth.